mkinney/discord_aibot/README.md

 ```
 $ python reply.py
-2023-04-29 02:49:21 INFO     discord.client logging in using static token
+2023-04-29 05:44:50 INFO     discord.client logging in using static token
-2023-04-29 02:49:22 INFO     discord.gateway Shard ID None has connected to Gateway (Session ID: xxx).
+2023-04-29 05:44:51 INFO     discord.gateway Shard ID None has connected to Gateway (Session ID: xxx).
-Logged in as xxx#8784 (ID: xxx)
+Logged in as daibot#xxx (ID: xxx)
 ```

 From discord you should see "XXX is here" in the channel.